 Seer conducted a new test to drive more clicks from organic search results, by using insights from paid search data.
 The results were staggering: we generated a 65% average increase in CTRs (click through rate) from the SERPs to our client’s website.

-So, why is increasing CTRs important?
+So, why is increasing CTRs in SEO important?
 The more users clicking through to your site, the more users you have to potentially turn into customers.
 Using historical data from Google Analytics, we estimate that the additional traffic from the increase in CTRs equates to a $75,000 increase in annual revenue for this client.

 To run the test, we leveraged historical paid search data to better understand ad copy that resonated well with our audience.
 Then,we used that language to better optimize specific meta descriptions of under-performing pages in organic search.